 The PTSD & Trauma Support Groups Feedback is in a Published paper in HR Monthly (2000), entitled: “Facilitated Trauma Support Groups” Authors: Francess Day & Dr Rowan Davidson

-Groups will recommence in 2018 in North Perth.
+Groups will recommence in 2019 in Perth.

 Our community has a need, but we rely on you to share the information by word of mouth, or passing on the link to this page.